abarker/typped/doc/sphinx_docs/dispatching.rst

 techniques described here, since the Typped parser comes with various built-in methods which hide the use of precondition functions.
 The calulator example, for example, uses only built-in methods of the ``PrattParser`` class.
-This description is mainly for users who plan to extend the built-in collection of methods or those who are simply interested in the details of how dispatching works.
+This description is mainly for users who need to define their own, custom parsing methods or those who are simply interested in the details of how dispatching works.